legendsovermyths/beyond-bigo/src/data/patternMatchingSteroidsBlog.md

 3. **Multiply them element wise** (this is where the convolution theorem shines!)
 4. **Transform back to time domain** using Inverse Fourier Transform

-And boom!
+And that's that!
 We get a vector containing the number of character matches at each position.

 Let me break this down step by step: